 Principal | email@example.com | 410-377-7880 x 12

-Rick Hesel has worked in higher education for nearly all of his professional life.
+Rick Hesel has worked in higher education and independent schools for nearly all of his professional life.
 He began his career as part of a new program launched by President William G. Bowen to professionally train administrators at Princeton University, where he worked in admissions, financial aid, development and public affairs.
 He became a consultant to higher education in 1976.

-While his work focuses on institutional strategy, Rick’s hands-on experience covers a broad array of institutional concerns, including: strategic planning; student recruitment and financial aid; capital campaigns, annual giving and planned giving; curriculum development; student life; media, corporate and government relations; physical plant planning; alumni and parent relations; and communications.
+While his work focuses on institutional strategy, Rick’s hands-on experience covers a broad array of institutional concerns, including: strategic planning; student recruitment and financial aid; capital campaigns, annual giving and planned giving; curriculum development; student life; media, corporate and government relations; facilities planning; alumni and parent relations; and communications.
 He supervised the first large-scale uses of survey research and pioneered the development of a predictive model that ties tuition and aid setting to student choice.

 In the international arena, Rick has served the University of London, Open University of the United Kingdom and under the auspices of the U.S. Department of State’s Fulbright Commission conducted workshops on marketing for presidents and other leaders of universities in the Czech Republic.